 Restrictions on on-site working

 All colleagues whose job can be done from home will continue to work from home.
 Laboratory-based employees and lab support staff are permitted to be on site but only for the minimum amount of time necessary and with the requirement to adhere to the workplace measures set out below.
 All staff have been trained on the relevant site policies and procedures.
 If a colleague finds themselves in a situation where they feel the need to attend site , we are asking them to discuss their individual circumstances with their line manager and site leader.

 Workplace safety measures

 Workplace safety measures include the following:

-- Social distancing measures and markings are in place in each of our sites where employees are allowed to return to work
+- Social distancing measures and markings are in place in each of our sites

 - There is a single point of entry to each site

 - PPE is normally available for laboratory workers, and has been enhanced with face coverings, sanitisation kit and a personal thermometer

 - A maximum occupancy has been set for each site and colleagues are required to sign in when they arrive